enbrau/sancho-admin-vue3-webpack/README.md

 ## Features

+- Micro App Available

+  You can build you application without even knowing your application will be deployed independantly or as an micro application which you can open in another application.

 - Common Function and Libraries Ready

   Vue Router, Vuex, I18n, Axios, Mock Server are installed and configured.
 Libraries like dayjs or lodash are loaded as Vue3 global properties.